 There are many different circumstances and situations that prompt the modification of an existing estate plan.
 Many of these changes can render an estate plan considerably weaker or even obsolete.
 Updating an estate plan regularly can prevent these problems and ensure an individual and their family is protected.
 Below are the most common situations that require the modification of an estate plan.

 Changes in Tax Laws – Periodically changes are made to estate and tax laws.
 Because estate plans must follow state and federal law, an estate plan that is out of date can cause issues with the execution of a will after the death of an individual, or result in difficulties following their wishes if they become incapacitated.
 Routinely updating estate plans will ensure they are kept current with state law and prevent these issues.

-Divorce, Marriage, or Death – Estate plans set up during a marriage need to be reviewed after a divorce or death of a spouse.
-For example, if your last estate plan left property, retirement funds, etc. to an ex-partner, this may need to be changed.
-Similarly, if you get married it’s important to update the estate plan to include your spouse.
-Also, after a death in the family distribution amounts must be recalculated and beneficiaries reassigned.
-As a result, plans should be updated as soon as possible after a life altering event.
+Divorce, Marriage, or Death – Estate plans set up during a marriage need to be reviewed and updated as soon as possible after a divorce or death of a spouse.
+For example, if an individual’s last estate plan left property, retirement funds, etc. to their now ex-partner, this may need to be changed.
+Similarly, if an individual becomes married it’s important to update the estate plan to include their new spouse.
+Also, after a death in the family the distribution amounts must be recalculated and beneficiaries reassigned.

 Birth and Adoption – The birth and/or adoption of a child or grandchild is a happy event.
 Of course, this joyous occasion affects the status of a will/trust.
 The estate plan may want to include this new member of the family.
 For example, gifting trusts, education plans, and beneficiaries need to be considered at this time.